Retro

 Sony A390 + Zeiss Planar 85mm f/1.4

-For the first comparison; I did my best to match each image from the two sensor types.
+I did my best to match each image from the two cameras.
 The same squirrel, at the same time, in the same lighting, position and pose.
-To do this, I switched between the Sony A390 and the Sony A1 (yes, it was awkward).
-Unfortunately I needed to use different lenses, but both were high quality 85mm prime lenses, so hopefully that helps to keep some level of consistency.
+Unfortunately I needed to use different lenses, but both were high quality Sony 85mm prime lenses, so hopefully that helps to keep some level of consistency.
 Both images were taken in RAW format and manually edited in Adobe Camera RAW to provide the best combination of White Balance Temperature and Tint.
-OK, here goes...

 Red squirrels were looking far more red on these older cameras.
 This was just what I was getting on the Nikon D1.
 It has been a conscious thought that something was lacking on the modern camera's colours.
 Previously, they felt washed out, like looking through a brown haze.
 The older cameras are providing more of that separation, a more saturated red, without looking contaminated by green.
 If I try simply boosting saturation of a CMOS image, their fur goes a rather toxic yellowy orange.
 Images from the older camera's might be over-saturated at times, but here they just make everything look better.